Digitizing Hidden Special Collections and Archives: Enabling New Scholarship through Increasing Access to Unique Materials

 CLIR offers about 15 fellowships annually to support original-source doctoral dissertation research in the humanities and related social sciences.

-This fellowship provides recent Ph.D. recipients a unique opportunity to develop as scholars, scientists, and teachers while learning about modern librarianship, digital resources, data stewardship, e-publishing, archives, and collection development.
+This fellowship provides recent Ph.D. recipients a unique opportunity to develop as scholars, scientists, and teachers while learning about modern librarianship, digital resources, data and software curation, e-publishing, archives, and collection development.

 Recordings at Risk is a national regranting program administered by CLIR to support the preservation of rare and unique audio and audiovisual content of high scholarly value through digital reformatting